jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 0.2845.
-The validation results also in a high kappa statistic of 0.9928, which suggest a that the model is a very good classifier.
+The validation results also in a high kappa statistic of 0.9928, which suggest a very good classifier.
-Overall, this model compares well with
-the 0.9803 accuracy that was reported in original.
+Overall, this model compares well with the 0.9803 accuracy that was reported in the original work.

 The first 20 model predictors can be seen in Figure  2, and the complete list of predictors (ordered by their mean decrease in